sympy/sympy/doc/src/modules/polys/domains.rst

 SymPy's polynomial module has implementations of polynomial expressions based on both the dense and sparse representations.
-There are also other implementations of different special classes of expressions.
+There are also other implementations of different special classes of expressions that can be used as the coefficients of those polynomials.
 The rest of this page discusses what those representations are and how to use them.

 .. _tree: https://en.wikipedia.org/wiki/Tree_(data_structure)
 .. _Richardon's theorem: https://en.wikipedia.org/wiki/Richardson%27s_theorem